FoxLisk/RetroSpeedBot/README.md

  * pre-populate race reactions
  * i kinda think sending newly created races, possibly fully hydrated, off to some like mpsc-based handler might be the way of the hero?
+   * update - thinking maybe no
  * ORM stuff is looking more and more desireable
+   * OMFG look into this!!! https://docs.rs/ormx/0.7.0/ormx/
+   * the documentation is - of course! - a total joke, but maybe very useful.
  * keeping some stuff in memory would probably be cool, although N ~= 1 for a long time so it shouldn't matter.
 Things like races should be cheap enough to store in memory and then mega fast to iterate over, if we wanted.
- * scheduled races would be cool
  * bot commands to manipulate games/categories instead of "tell a dev and get it added to the build script"
  * 80 trillion unit tests, ideally
  * this list itself should be in github maybe
+ * racetime.gg integration would be cool
+ * scheduled races would be cool